 College/Adult

-Through interactive strategies and drama, CAP captures a panoramic view of our society and zooms in on specific issues and behaviors that create obstacles in our lives.
-These workshops encourage participants, in a safe environment through a co-intentional process, to carefully examine the choices, decisions and consequences of everyday challenges, to raise awareness, discover solutions and promote problem solving, decision-making, critical thinking and self-advocacy skills, and to build the confidence of every participant.
+Through theme-based workshops, CAP uses interactive drama and skill–building strategies to capture a panoramic view of our society and zoom in on specific issues and behaviors that create challenges in our lives.
+These workshops provide a safe environment where participants carefully examine choices, decisions and consequences to raising awareness, discover solutions and promote problem solving, decision-making, critical thinking and self-advocacy skills to build confidence in achieving desired outcomes.

-- College Focus – College Readiness, Retention and Success
+- College Focus – College Readiness, Retention & Success

-- City Council Allocations – Parenting, College Readiness
+- City Council Member Allocations – Parenting, College Readiness

 - CUNY Black Male Initiative (BMI) – College Retention & Success